felipendc/vicyos-build-folder/Vicyos-Nord-Stable/README.md

 ArcoLinux Project and whole TEAM!
 Erik Dubois for the support and mentoring on Youtube!
 Erik Dubois videos & Brad Heffernan for his Hefftor-Editions that got me inspired to work on my VicyosLinux Spinoffs!
-Aditya Shakya (adi1090x), for some of this scripts.
+Aditya Shakya (adi1090x), for some of his scripts.
 ArchLinux: Wiki, AUR, Developers, Trusted Users, Support Staff, Maintainers and all!
 Package maintainers for keeping up the pkgs up-to-date!
 Linus Torvalds and his team.
 Hahaha